pandu-supriyono/wp-boilerplate/README.md

 This creates two new folders next to your `docker-compose.yml` file.

 * `wp-data` – used to store and restore database dumps
-* `wp-app` – the location of your WordPress application
+* `html` – the location of your WordPress application

 The containers are now built and running.
 You should be able to access the WordPress installation with the configured IP in the browser address.
 By default it is `http://127.0.0.1`.